morpheus1820/Q-PSO/README.md

 - - - -
 Hardware:

-Requires a CUDA enabled GPU (CUDA 7.0)
+Requires a CUDA enabled GPU (with support for CUDA 7.0 or greater)

 Sofware:

--OpenCV
+* OpenCV
--gcc with support for c++11
+* gcc with support for c++11

 Compile:

 `make`

-Run (on the first 15 detected object clusters):
+Run (estimate the pose of the first 15 detected object clusters):

 `for N in {0..15};
 do;
 ./main object_model rgb_image depth_image $N;
 done`

+Where rgb_image and depth_image are 640x480 png images.

-For tuning object segmentation parameters for different datasets, it could be useful to use the code from https://github.com/morpheus1820/graph-canny-segm
+For tuning the object segmentation parameters for different datasets, it could be useful to use the code from https://github.com/morpheus1820/graph-canny-segm